jscottbranson/xrpl_unl_parser/README.md

 A JSON object is returned with the following keys:
 - `status`: Either `Error` or `Success`.
-- `error`: Empty string if no error, or error details.
+- `error`: `False` if no error, or error details.
 - `http_code`: Returns the http code as an integer, if it is available.
+- `publisher_key`: The public key used to sign the published UNL.
+- `validator_count`: The number of validators in the UNL.
-- `public_validation_keys`: Returns a list of parsed keys, or an empty list if an error is encountered.
+- `mappings`: Returns a dictionary of parsed keys with domains, or an empty dict if an error is encountered.
 - `expiration`: UNL expiration date (Unix Epoch).

 ## Limitations and Future Development